Aareksio/node-steam-card-farm/README.md

     - `file` - file log level
 - `bots` - An array with you bots details
     - `enabled` - Determines if bot is used or not
     - `trades` - Optional, default `false`, use to enable trade module.
-If enabled bot accepts all trades from admins (currently not working with Mobile Authenticator)
+If enabled bot accepts all trades from admins (if you use Mobile Authenticator you'll have to accept the trade manually)
     - `idle` - Optional, default `true`, if set to false the bot will not idle any games, but still work as interface
     - `steamid` - The bot steamid
     - `username` - The bot username